solee0524/python_learn/README.md

     import some modules into python: flask, purl, requests, sh , etc. learn import pygame, opencv on Mac （huge project） write simple_helloworld with pygame

+###Week4

+    have general view on Django and Tornado.

+#####use Django write a simple web application.
+        django-admin startproject <project_name>
+        cd <project_name>
+        python manage.py runserver

+        configure urls.py to set url

+    learn to use MySQLdb to connect mysql